ultraio/docs-blockchain/docs/guides/Wallet Extension/response-format.md

 title: 'Response interface'
 deploy: ['staging', 'mainnet']
 order: 3
-outline: [0,4]
+outline: [0, 4]
 ---

 # Response interface

-To standardize the communication between the decentralized applications and the extension, each method will respond with a Promise and this response format.
+To standardize the communication between decentralized applications and the extension, each method will respond with a Promise and this response format.

 ```JavaScript
 /**